vaamonde/dell-linuxmint/software/00-install-linuxmint-22.1-virtualbox-7.1.md

   <Finalizar>
 ```

-### Quinta etapa: Personalizando a Máquina Virtual do Linux Mint no VirtualBox
+### Quinta etapa: Personalizando a Máquina Virtual do Linux Mint no Oracle VirtualBOX 7.1.x
 ```bash
 No Oracle VirtualBOX
   Selecione a Máquina Virtual: LinuxMint22.1